MicrochipTech/ATSAMR34_LORAWAN_ASFv3/README.md

 * Purchase a LoRa Gateway

-* If using a Join Server with security solution for LoRaWAN, a pre-provisioned ECC608 secure element is required.
-Purchase the [ATECC608B-TNGLORA](https://www.microchip.com/en-us/product/ATECC608B-TNGLORA) and the [CryptoAuthentication Socket Kit](https://www.microchip.com/en-us/product/ATECC608B-TNGLORA)
+* If using a Join Server with security solution for LoRaWAN, a pre-provisioned ATECC608 secure element is required.
+Purchase the Trust&GO secure element [ATECC608B-TNGLORA](https://www.microchip.com/en-us/product/ATECC608B-TNGLORA) for TTI Join Server or the [ATECC608B-TNGACT](https://www.microchip.com/ATECC608B-TNGACT) for Actility Join Server and the [CryptoAuthentication Socket Kit](https://www.microchip.com/en-us/product/ATECC608B-TNGLORA)

 ## Software Requirements<a name="step3"></a>